minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

  * In an ordered index, index entires are stored sorted on the search key value.
  * Clustring index : in a sequentially ordered file, the index whose search key specifies the sequential order of the file.
    * Also called primary index
-   * The search key of a primary index is usaully but not necessarily the primary key.
+   * The search key of a primary index is usually but not necessarily the primary key.
  * Secondary index : an index whose search key speicifies an order different from the sequential order of the file.
 Also called nonclustering index.
  * Index-sequential file : sequential file ordered on a search key, with a clustering index on the search key.